v8/v8.dev/src/docs/rcs.md

   <img src="/_img/rcs/07.png" srcset="/_img/rcs/07@2x.png 2x" alt="">
 </figure>

-Look for a “`CrRendererMain`” section that contains some data on the right-hand side.
 Select the trace events/slices by pressing <kbd>Shift</kbd> and dragging.
+Make sure you cover _all_ the sections, including `CrRendererMain` and any `ThreadPoolForegroundWorker`s.
 A table with all the selected slices appears at the bottom.

 <figure>
   <img src="/_img/rcs/08.png" srcset="/_img/rcs/08@2x.png 2x" alt="">